An overpayment is an amount of benefit/reduction which has been paid to you that you were not entitled to receive.

-Yes, we will send you a letter letting you know how much you have been overpaid and how we are going to recover it.
+We will send you a letter letting you know how much you have been overpaid and how we are going to recover it.

 Can you ask me for the money back?

-We can ask for the money back if the housing benefit overpayment:
+We can ask for the money back if the Housing Benefit overpayment:

 - was your fault